elfraiman/nutrai/README.md

 # nutrai

-Fitness app created with Flutter as a practice project
+Fitness app created with Flutter as a practice project uses Firestore for realtime data.